JESUS CHRISTIANS TIMELINE

 1985: Six of the youngest Jesus Christians members successfully walked 1000km across the Nullarbor Desert.

-1998: Several members including Dave and Cherry McKay’s son Kevin McKay left over differences regarding the direction of the community.
+1998: Many members left over differences regarding the direction of the community

 1998: The community that formed around Dave and Cherry McKay adopted the name “Jesus Christians.”